Sports Science was ranked 4th in the UK and top in the West Midlands for overall student satisfaction in the 2013 National Student Survey

 Physical Education and Sports Studies Brochure

-A minimum of 280 UCAS points including grades CC or above at A2 level (including a sport/PE or a science related subject), BTEC National Diploma with an overall grade of Distinction Merit Merit, or an Access Diploma with a minimum of 39 credits with Merit or Distinction.
+A minimum of 280 UCAS points (which must include minimum grades of BC or above at A2 level), BTEC National Diploma with an overall grade of Distinction Merit Merit, or an Access Diploma with a minimum of 39 credits with Merit or Distinction.
 A level 3 qualification in sport/PE or a science related subject is required.
 If you have a relevant HND or foundation degree qualification you may progress onto the final year of the degree.
 You will also need five GCSEs at grade C or above, including GCSE English Language and Mathematics, or a recognised equivalent.
 For alternative qualifications please see our entry requirements page.

 Courses at Newman are constantly evolving to reflect changes in the field of study.
 Therefore, modules listed here are indicative and may be subject to change for each academic year.
 Some modules are mandatory and some are optional.
 Not all modules will be available on all routes through the programme you choose, and modules studied will depend on whether you choose minor, joint, major or single honours routes.